Shutdown of ABS-CBN broadcasting: Prime Media Holdings and Philippine Collective Media Corporation

 On May 23, 2023, ABS-CBN announced in a press release that the company will enter into a joint venture agreement with Prime Media Holdings, Inc, owned by House Speaker Representative Martin Romualdez.
 Among the plans for ABS-CBN and Prime Media joint venture is the possible revival of DZMM on its frequency 630 kHz.
-630 kHz conducted a test broadcast on June 26, 2023 under the DWPM callsign, it had its soft launch on June 30 as Radyo 630 and officially launched on July 17.
+630 kHz conducted a test broadcast on June 26, 2023 under the DWPM callsign, it had its soft launch on June 30 as Radyo 630 and officially launched on July 17 until the branding return of DZMM Radyo Patrol 630 since May 29, 2025 albeit retaining the DWPM legal callsign.
 The frequency is owned by Philippine Collective Media Corporation and operated by Media Serbisyo Production Corporation, a joint venture between Prime Media Holdings (through its indirect subsidiary Philippine Collective Media Corporation) and ABS-CBN Corporation.

 On May 27, 2024, ABS-CBN and Prime Media Holdings announced that TeleRadyo Serbisyo (now DZMM TeleRadyo) programs along with TV Patrol and TV Patrol Weekend will be simulcasted on PRTV Prime Media.

 Advanced Media Broadcasting System

-On April 15, 2024, AMBS' All TV started its simulcast of Jeepney TV programs (which are mostly ABS-CBN program reruns under its former frequency), TV Patrol and its weekend edition, as well as Magandang Buhay, It's Showtime and Goin' Bulilit, which marked ABS-CBN's return to channels 2 and 16 in Mega Manila and regional channels, under a blocktime agreement between Advanced Media Broadcasting System and ABS-CBN Corporation.
+On April 15, 2024, AMBS' All TV started its simulcast of Jeepney TV programs (which are mostly ABS-CBN program reruns under its former frequency), as well as the Kapamilya Channel broadcast feed, which marked ABS-CBN's return to channels 2 and 16 in Mega Manila and regional channels, under an agreement between Advanced Media Broadcasting System and ABS-CBN Corporation.
+Two years later on January 2, 2026, the latter entirely replaced Jeepney TV sa All TV block, thus marking the full-circle return of ABS-CBN programs as well as returning to its original broadcasting hours.